 There is another group within the de-churched population that has not held to a false gospel of morality, and they haven’t walked away from faith in Christ.
 These Christians have simply lost confidence in the institutional structures and programmatic trappings of the church.
 For them, the institutional church is not an aid in their faith and mission.
 Rather it’s become a drain on time, resources, and energy.
 It feels like a black hole with a gravitation pull so strong that not even the light of the gospel can escape its organizational appetite.

-As I’ve traveled and encountered de-churched Christians, including some friends, I’ve found they tend to fall into three categories.
+As I’ve traveled and encountered de-churched Christians, including some friends, I’ve found they usually belong to three categories.

 1. The Relationally De-Churched

 These Christians have come to recognize that human beings are the vessels of God’s Spirit and not organizations.
 They may have first engaged the institutional church because they longed for meaningful relationships with other followers of Christ.
 They may have joined a small group or found a tight network of friends through whom they lived out the “one another” commands in Scripture.

 But over time it dawned on them—This small group is really my church.
 These are the people I am living out the gospel with.
 Why do we need the big institution?
 Ironically, a number of house churches started as megachurch-spawned small groups—a trend even documented by Time magazine and currently seen in the “Organic Church” movement.

 Ultimately the relationally de-churched leave the institution because the programs proved less effective at fostering faith and love than relationships with actual people.
-And the authenticity they crave and experience in their small group eclipses the relative shallowness of wider institutional involvement.
+And the authenticity they crave and experience within their small network of Christian friends eclipses the relative shallowness of wider institutional involvement.
 Let’s face it—authenticity becomes more difficult the larger an organization becomes.
 But it’s worth noting that these folks haven’t abandoned the church theologically, they’ve just redefined it apart from the 501c3 organization we culturally identity as a “church.”